vlang/vls/README.md

 See the [VLS extension](https://extensions.panic.com/extensions/louis77/louis77.vlang-vls/) for detailed instructions on how to install VLS on Panic Nova.

 ## IntelliJ IDEA, GoLand, and other derivatives

-VLS on JetBrain / IntelliJ-based IDEs does not work at this moment.
+VLS on JetBrains / IntelliJ-based IDEs does not work at this moment.
 See [issue 52](https://github.com/vlang/vls/issues/52) for more details.

+You can use IntelliJ V plugin instead: https://intellij-v.github.io

 ## Other Editors
 For other editors, please refer to the plugin's/editor's documentation for instructions on how to setup an LSP server connection.